khmarbaise/octopress/source/_posts/2018/10/2018-10-13-maven-artifact-checksums-what.md

 hardware error (But usually I have my doubts about that).
 This means the downloaded artifacts are not correctly downloaded or downloaded from repositories which do not exist anymore.
 Or any other strange thing you could imagine.
-If have artifacts which contain html snippets this is an indicator that you are trying to download artifacts from repositories which do not exist anymore.
-This means you have to check you configuration for your used repositories which is obviously wrog.
+If you have artifacts which contain html snippets this is an indicator that you are trying to download artifacts from repositories which do not exist anymore.
+This means you have to check you configuration for your used repositories which is obviously wrong.

 So now the question is: What can you do to prevent that in the furture?